Understanding Foggy vision

 Diagnosis and Treatment Options

-The first step in addressing foggy vision is scheduling a comprehensive eye exam with our eye doctor.
+The first step in addressing foggy vision is scheduling a comprehensive eye exam with an Amplify EyeCare doctor.
 During this exam, we will assess your overall eye health, measure your visual acuity, and conduct various tests to determine the underlying cause of your foggy vision.
 Treatment options will depend on the root cause and may include corrective eyewear (glasses or contact lenses), medical treatment, or surgical intervention.
 For example, if refractive errors are the cause, corrective lenses can help you achieve clear vision.
 If cataracts are the culprit, cataract surgery may be recommended to replace the cloudy lens with an artificial one.
 In the case of glaucoma, eye drops or surgery may be necessary to lower eye pressure and prevent further damage to the optic nerve.
 For dry eye syndrome, prescription eye drops or heating of the glands can help alleviate symptoms and improve vision.

 Prevention and Eye Care Tips